dingmartin/HeadTailCommunityDetection/README.md

+The program (download <a rel="nofollow" target="_blank" href="http://fromto.hig.se/~bjg/HeadTailBreaksCode/HeadTailCommunityDetectionCode.rar"> <i>here</i></a></font></font>) is developed based on the following paper:

+<i>Jiang B. (2015), Defining least community as a homogeneous group in complex networks, Physica A, 428, 154-160.</i> (<a rel="nofollow" target="_blank" href="http://www.sciencedirect.com/science/article/pii/S0378437115001326"> <i>link</i>)

-The program (download <a rel="nofollow" target="_blank" href="http://fromto.hig.se/~bjg/HeadTailBreaksCode/HeadTailCommunityDetectionCode.rar"> <i>here</i></a></font></font>) is for obtaining homogeneous communities in complex networks by applying head/tail breaks on edge betweenness given its heavy-tailed distribution.
+Simply put, it is for obtaining homogeneous communities in complex networks by applying head/tail breaks on edge betweenness given its heavy-tailed distribution.
 The program is developed based on NetworkX 1.8 and its input and output files follow with Pajek file format (.net).

 <b>How to do:</b>